NullOsama/RNN-Units/README.md

 Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+** Note: ** Math explinations and discussions are inspired from [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) (with Andrew ng) offered by Coursera.